RodrigoGontijo/Timeline/Kotlin/README.md

 - Lane allocation lives in the domain (GreedyLaneAllocator).
 It keeps the packing logic out of the UI.
 - ViewModel receives the allocator by injection and exposes events + lanes as UI state.
 - The UI only renders the lanes; layout size is proportional to days (as requested).
-- A legacy util (assignLanes) is kept as deprecated and delegates to the domain implementation.
+- A legacy util (assignLanes) is moved to another place and delegates to the domain implementation.

 Notes / trade-offs:
 - Greedy allocation is simple and fast; it’s not optimal for every pathological case.